weaver-viii/Stat_Models_Book/_Rmd/4-eda.Rmd

 The above example corresponds to Gaussian kernel density estimation for 10 data points (the red points plotted along the x-axis).
 For each data point, a Gaussian curve is plotted centered at the data point (these are the black curves).
 The spread of the curves is defined by the *bandwidth* (see blow).
 The Gaussian kernel density estimate (the red curve) is then obtained by adding the height of the black curves.

 Although in the example above, we have used Gaussian curves, there is no need to make this restriction.
 To define the general kernel density estimator, we first define a 1-dimensional kernel function, $K(\cdot)$, which satisfies
 $$\int K(t) dt = 1 ~~~~~~~ \int t K(t) dt = 0$$

 That is, we can think of the kernel function as a density that integrates to 1 and that corresponds to distribution has expected value 0.
 For the Gaussian example above, this would be the Gaussian density function.

-We next define the rescaled kernel function with bandwidth $h$ (the bandwidth describes the spread of each individual curve) to be
+We next define the re-scaled kernel function with bandwidth $h$ (the bandwidth describes the spread of each individual curve) to be
 $$K\_h(t) = \frac{1}{h} K\left( \frac{t}{h} \right)$$

 so that a kernel density function of data (where we can notationally define the data by $x\_1, x\_2, ..., x\_n$) is defined to be
 $$g\_{n, h}(x) = \frac{1}{n} \sum\_{i=1}^n K\_h(x\_i - x)$$

-From the formula above, we can see that the height of the kernel density estimator curve at a given $x$ is influenced by the height of each inidividual kernel curve at our data point $x\_i$ for $i = 1, ..., n$ (note that $x$ is our parameter, which we vary to trace out the kernel density curve, while the $x_i$ are the individual data points).
+From the formula above, we can see that the height of the kernel density estimator curve at a given $x$ is influenced by the height of each individual kernel curve at our data point $x\_i$ for $i = 1, ..., n$ (note that $x$ is our parameter, which we vary to trace out the kernel density curve, while the $x_i$ are the individual data points).
 In particular, assuming that the individual kernel functions, $K\_h$, are centered at $x\_i$, then the closer our location, $x$, is to a given point $x\_i$, the more height the kernel function for $x\_i$ will contribute.

 The tuning parameter is the bandwidth, $h$.
 A small $h$ corresponds to very condensed spread (as if you're squeezing the kernel function), and a large $h$ corresponds to an elongated spread.